 We would be very interested in any photos, cuttings, recordings or other memorabilia for our exhibitions.
 We copy these memorabilia and return the originals.

-In 2018, the Museum will open on Saturday, April 14th.
-It will then open every Saturday afternoon until the end of September.
+The Museum is now open for Summer 2018.
+It will open every Saturday afternoon until the end of September.
 We also welcome groups of up to 25 people who may wish to visit at other times between April and October.
 Opening hours: 2 pm to 4 pm.
 Entry is free.

 Please note that there are no toilet facilities or refreshments available in the museum.
 The nearest facilities are in The Plough Inn, the Esso garage and the Three Trees Farm Shop and Café on the main A346 Marlborough Road, or The Bakers Arms in Badbury and The Patriot's Arms in Chiseldon.